matterholt/matterPage/front/src/content/articles/2025-11-17_Standard_Installs_2025.md

+---
-Things that will be install on the next machine.
+title: Things that will be install on the next machine.
+slug: new-machine-installs
+publishDate: 2025-11-17
+tags: [ "terminal", "TUI", "installs" , "setup", "dev_environment" ]
+---

 ## Programing Geared